hansjoachim/SlidingPuzzle/README.md

 released under the MIT license, see the headers of dependencies/QUnit/qunit.js or dependencies/QUnit/qunit.css for details.

+##Work in progress
+There is a lot of stuff which can and should be improved the the code.
+However, before I can change that I need to ensure that I know the code is still working as expected afterwards and catch potential regressions.
+Therefore the first step would be to add a test suite before refactoring parts.
+For this purpose I have added the QUnit framework.
+With proper tests in place I can be more confident my changes doesn't break anything and easier catch it if they do.
+As of this writing there is only one tiny smoke test, though this will change in the near future.

 ##Known issues
 From my old notes (not sure if these are still relevant for newer browsers or if they are simply historical notes at this point):